TheDarkElites/quantumrings-quantum-factorization-challenge-yquantum-2025/README.md

 ### Demonstrate Universality
 Show that your circuit works across multiple semiprimes of the [given list](./semiprimes.py).

+### Working Source Code
+All source code must be provided via an open source [GitHub](https://github.com/home) repository.
+If you don't already have an account, you can get one for free.

 ### Document Your Approach
-Provide a clean explanation of your algorithm, approach, and insights.
+Also in your GitHub repository, provide a clean explanation of your algorithm, approach, and insights.

-### Working Source Code
-All source code must be provided via an open source GitHub repository.

 See the [Challenge Guidelines](./challenge-guidelines.md) for detailed do’s and don’ts.